aburtsev/codelab.ai/README.md

 # What is Codelab.ai

 Codelab.ai is a web application builder consisting of a data modeling tool and a view binding layer.
-It was the only available domain extension left & has nothing to do with Artifical Intelligence, but is a likely addition in the future.
+It was the only available domain extension left & has nothing to do with Artificial Intelligence, but is a likely addition in the future.

 - Create models with fields & configure their relationships using a D3.js graph interface.
 - Build the UI by editing the DOM Tree & configuring the components